-The picture-wing fly addressed in this recovery plan is Drosophila digressa, in the family Drosophilidae.
-It is endemic to the island of Hawai'i and historically known from five locations, ranging in elevation from approximately 2,000 to 4,500 feet (ft) (610 to 1,370 meters [m]) in mesic forest and montane wet forest habitats (Hardy and Kaneshiro 1968, p.
+The picture-wing fly is endemic to the island of Hawai'i and historically known from five locations, ranging in elevation from approximately 2,000 to 4,500 feet (ft) (610 to 1,370 meters [m]) in mesic forest and montane wet forest habitats (Hardy and Kaneshiro 1968, p.
 182; Montgomery 1975, p.
 95; Magnacca 2006 in litt., entire; Magnacca 2012 in litt., entire; Kaneshiro 2013 in litt., pp. 1-2; USFWS 2013, p.
-64643).
-The picture-wing fly was not observed at the species' historical Kīpuka puaulu site during intensive surveys in 1997 and 1998, and that population may now be extirpated as this forest area is currently too open and dry to support this picture-wing fly species (Magnacca 2006 in litt., entire; Magnacca 2012 in litt., entire).
-The species was observed only once at the Kīpuka 9 site despite several surveys prior and after 1986.
-The closest population of its breeding host, Charpentiera spp., is several miles away at 'Ōla'a, and it is likely that this record is of a vagrant individual (Magnacca 2012 in litt., entire).
-The Hualālai site, where D. digressa was observed once in 1971 and 1972, has not been intensively searched since the mid-1970s, but the area has become significantly degraded and it is unlikely the conditions support the picture-wing fly species (Magnacca 2006 in litt., p.
-2).
-Based on the most recent surveys conducted in 2009 and 2010, the species persists at two locations.
-One population occurs in the Olopua Kīpuka fenced exclosure in the mesic montane habitat of the Manukā NAR, and the other population occurs in montane wet habitat of 'Ola'a Forest within Hawai'i Volcanoes National Park.
+64643; Magnacca 2023 in litt, entire).
+Based on the most recent surveys, the species persists at three locations, including the Olopua Kīpuka fenced exclosure in mesic montane habitat of the Manukā NAR, in montane wet habitat of 'Ōla'a Forest within Hawai'i Volcanoes National Park, and in the Honomalino Forest Reserve.
 The number of individuals at each of these locations is unknown (Table 1).
 Given the limited number of surveys outside of the species known range, it is possible that small populations exist in areas not recently surveyed (Table 1) (Magnacca 2019 in litt., entire).
 Adult picture-wing flies are generalist microbivores (microbe eating) and feed on decomposing plant material.
-Females oviposit (lay their eggs) only in stems and bark of decaying Charpentiera spp. (pāpala), Ceodes brunoniana (pāpala kēpau [previously known as Pisonia brunoniana]), and Rockia sandwicensis (pāpala kēpau [previously known as Pisonia sandwicensis]) (Magnacca 2012 in litt., entire; Rossetto and Caraballo-Ortiz 2020, entire).
-Rockia sandwicensis and C. brunoniana are found only at the sites where this picture-wing fly is already known ('Ōla'a Forest and Manukā NAR), or where the forest is currently too open and dry to support this species of picture-wing fly (e.g., Kīpuka puaulu, Pu'uwa'awa'a cinder cone).
-The third plant species, Pisonia umbellifera, can be found at lower elevations on the windward side of the island, such as gulches on the east slopes of Kohala and Mauna Kea below 1,500 ft (457 m), but the picture-wing fly has never been recorded from these areas or elevation (Magnacca 2012 in litt., entire).

-Breeding generally occurs year-round, but egg laying and larval development increases following the rainy season, which increases the availability of decaying plant material that picture-wing fly larvae feed on.
+Females oviposit (lay their eggs) only in stems and bark of decaying Charpentiera spp. (pāpala), Ceodes brunoniana (pāpala kēpau [previously known as Pisonia brunoniana]), and Rockia sandwicensis (pāpala kēpau [previously known as Pisonia sandwicensis]) or host plants (Magnacca 2012 in litt., entire; Rossetto and Caraballo-Ortiz 2020, entire).
+Breeding generally occurs year-round, but egg laying and larval development increases following the rainy season.
 The larvae complete their development in the decaying tissue before dropping to the soil to pupate.
 Pupae develop into adults in approximately 1 month.
 Adults become sexually mature about 1 month later and live for 1 to 2 months (Spieth 1974 pp. 385, 389; Science Panel 2005 pp 3-5).
-This picture-wing fly species is not currently in a captive rearing program.
+This picture-wing fly species is not currently in a captive-rearing program.